ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 # Windows Setup

 {: .highlight}
-It is highly recommended to follow each component installation in order!
+It is highly recommended to follow everything in order!
 {: .callout-blue}

 ### __Install Git__